Swirled Nutella Blondies

 six panels showing the steps for how to swirl the blondie batter

 Don’t worry if the Nutella swirl doesn’t look perfect.
 It’s better to leave it as is than mix so much that you lose your swirl.
+If your Nutella bars look a bit lumpy bumpy after swirling, give the pan a few thwacks on the counter to settle out those peaks.

 Recipe FAQs

-Can I freeze these Nutella blondies?
+How should I store Nutella blondies?

 Love this recipe?
 Please leave a 5-heart 💜💜💜💜💜 rating in the recipe card below.
 Let me know how much you loved it, or any problems you had, in the comments section further down.